-Second & Third Grade
+Second - Fifth Grade

-Build reading accuracy by having your child read aloud and point out words she missed and help her read words correctly.
-If you stop to focus on a word, have your child reread the whole sentence to be sure she understands the meaning.

-^{}Taken from the U.S. Department of Education "Helping Your Child Become A Reader" and The Partnership for Reading "Put Reading First" publications.
+- Build reading accuracy by having your child read aloud and point out words she missed and help her read words correctly.
+If you stop to focus on a word, have your child reread the whole sentence to be sure she understands the meaning. - Build vocabulary skills by playing fun family games such as Scrabble, Boggle, or Hangman. - Incorporate chapter books, graphic novels, and magazines into your home library. \Taken from the U.S. Department of Education "Helping Your Child Become A Reader."